Stefano Vavoli

-Stefano Vavoli (born 30 December 1960 in Terracina, Italy) is an Italian retired footballer.
-He played as a goalkeeper.
-He played for Genoa youth teams and he made his debut in Serie B during 1979-1980 season.
+Stefano Vavoli (30 December 1960 – 21 December 2025) was an Italian footballer who played as a goalkeeper.
+He played for Genoa youth teams and he made his debut in Serie B during 1979–80 season.
 He continued his career in lower series with Pergocrema, Civitavecchia, Entella, Sant'Elena Quartu and Sorso until 1986.
 During that year he was bought by Verona with whom he played one season in Serie A as the reserve of Giuliano Giuliani.
 He made his Serie A debut on 12 October 1986 against Udinese and played also another match against Avellino the subsequent week.
 He then returned to play in Serie C with Massese and some other teams.

-Vavoli is one of four footballers born in Terracina to play in Serie A.
+Vavoli is one of four footballers born in Terracina to play in Serie A. He died in Quartu Sant'Elena, Italy on 21 December 2025 at the age of 64.